 Programs That Reduce Costs

 There are programs that work towards preventing injuries and teaching citizens about health issues.
-There’s more public awareness about health risks and these programs are funded by the government of Canada.
-These programs are created to help reduce health care costs and to teach people how to take control of their health before they turn into more serious problems.
+The programs are funded by the government of Canada and are created to help reduce healthcare costs and to teach people how to take control of their health before they turn into more serious problems.
 There are programs for seniors, those with disabilities, awareness campaigns for back injuries, and many others.
-These programs are designed to help people in Canada stay healthier because they get more education about health related issues.
+These programs are designed to help people in Canada stay healthier because they are educated about health-related issues.

 Special Care For Retired Veterans

-The health care of veterans is well looked after in Canada and they get the care that they need in their later lives when they may be in care homes or seniors centres.
+The healthcare of veterans is well looked after in Canada and they receive the care that they need in their later lives when they may retire to care homes or seniors centers.

-The Canadian government just doesn’t treat injuries sustained in service of their country, the veterans get whatever care that they need.
-By all means, all veterans who are injured, disabled and in their old ages are admitted to a lifelong financial support and care under the Canadian health care system.
-These long-term care are included medical care facilities and comfort accommodations at nursing homes all over Canada.
-There are two care facilities and support arrangements for the long-serving veterans.
-One is called the “community” beds for nursing home care facilities specifically for the veterans as well as residents in a particular community.
-Another one is called the “contract” beds that are first priority home care facilities addressed for qualified veterans.
+The Canadian government not only treats injuries sustained in the service of their country but veterans get whatever care that they need.
+What's more, all veterans who are injured, disabled, and retired are admitted to lifelong financial support and care under the Canadian health care system.
+This long-term care includes medical care facilities and comfortable accommodations at nursing homes all over Canada.

 Do Non-Citizens or Permanent Residents Get Free Healthcare?